Alwyndev/IMD_Project/Research_Paper_RVR_Prediction_System.md

 ## Abstract

 This paper presents a comprehensive real-time Runway Visual Range (RVR) prediction and visualization system developed for Delhi Airport.
-The system integrates meteorological sensor data, historical weather patterns, and machine learning models to provide accurate RVR predictions across multiple runway zones.
-Using XGBoost regression models trained on historical data from 2020-2024, the system achieves real-time prediction capabilities with an interactive web-based visualization interface.
-The implementation demonstrates significant improvements in aviation safety and operational efficiency by providing pilots and air traffic controllers with precise visibility forecasts up to several hours in advance.
+The system integrates meteorological sensor data, historical weather patterns, and advanced machine learning models with hyperparameter optimization to provide accurate RVR predictions across multiple runway zones.
+Using XGBoost regression models with RandomizedSearchCV hyperparameter tuning trained on historical data from 2020-2024, the system achieves exceptional real-time prediction capabilities with an average R² score of **99.37%** and optimized RMSE across 11 runway zones.
+The implementation includes an interactive web-based visualization interface and demonstrates significant improvements in aviation safety and operational efficiency by providing pilots and air traffic controllers with precise visibility forecasts.

 **Keywords:** Runway Visual Range, Machine Learning, XGBoost, Real-time Prediction, Aviation Safety, Weather Forecasting, Folium Visualization